 Debian Linux Setting Permissions on Debian Linux

-The Linux Tutorial Shows You Step-by-step How-to Set or Change the File/Directory Permissions on Debian 7 Wheezy Linux.
+The Tutorial shows you Step-by-step How to Set or Change the File/Directory Permissions on Debian 7 Wheezy Linux.

 To Follow the Tutorial You will Need to have a Little Practice to Work on the Debian Linux Console Terminal Command Line.